AdobeDocs/app-builder/src/pages/guides/runtime_guides/logging_monitoring.md

 X-OW-EXTRA-LOGGING: on
 ```

-> It's not recommended to use the extra logging headers in the production environment as invocation performance can be impacted.
+> It's not recommended to use the extra logging headers in the production environment; it can reduce invocation performance.

-## Understanding The Error Codes
+## Understanding the Error Codes

 When you have action invocations that fail, sometimes the best way to understand the reason behind the failing is to take a look at the error object part of the activation record - running `aio rt:activation:get <activationId>` you will get the activation record.